LIVEPERSON, INC. (NASDAQ: LPSN - GuruFocus.com

 Did you lose money on investments in LivePerson?
 If so, please visit LivePerson, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 25, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of LivePerson, Inc. (“LivePerson” or the “Company”) ( LPSN) between May 10, 2022 and March 16, 2023, inclusive (the “Class Period”).
+NEW YORK, April 26, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN) between May 10, 2022 and March 16, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Exchange Act of 1934.

 LivePerson delivers mobile and online messaging solutions through Conversational Artificial Intelligence ("AI").
 Conversational AI operates through the Business and Consumer segments.
 The Business segment enables brands to leverage the intelligence engine of Conversational Cloud, the firm's enterprise-class cloud-based platform, to connect with consumers through an integrated suite of mobile and online business messaging technologies.
 The Consumer segment is involved in facilitating online transactions between independent service providers and individual consumers seeking information and knowledge for a fee via mobile and online messaging.